m14r41/OSCP-Resources/README.md

 # OSCP-Resources

-## in this repository have collected latest socp resources.
+## In this repository have collected latest socp resources.